travisricks/algorithms-meetup/meetup-8/5-search-dna.md

 2. COOL-BIO-TECH-COMPANY checks their submitted sequences against a list of DNA sequences that correspond to genetic traits
 3. COOL-BIO-TECH-COMPANY returns the list of matches to the customer.

 Your goal is a small part of this operation.
-You will be given many different DNA sequences provided by customers to search against (the customer's genomes), and a series of specific DNA sequences you are looking for.
+You will be given many different DNA sequences provided by customers to search against (the customer's genomes), and a series of specific DNA sequences you are looking for (traits).

+Example:
+Customer's Genome: "ATTATTA..."
+Target: "ATTATTG"

-You could solve this by looping over the customers genome, checking if it matches target genetic trait at each location, and restarting beginning at the next index when a mismatch is detected.
+You could solve this by looping over the customers genome, checking if it matches target the genetic trait at each location, and restarting beginning at the next index when a mismatch is detected.
 In the worst case, this will take O(n x m) where n is genome length and m is the length of the trait we're looking for

 We can do much better than this.
-Imagine we're searching for the sequence ATTATTG in a genome which starts with "ATTATTA...".
+Imagine we're searching for the sequence ATTATTG in a genome which starts with "ATTATTA..." (shown above).

-Customer's Genome: "ATTATTA..."
-Target: "ATTATTG"

 This does not match our sequence (it ends with an 'A' not a 'G' at index 7).
 However, based on what pairs we have seen so far we know that ATT*ATTA*... matches the first part of the sequence we're looking for: *ATTA*TTG.
 We should remember this partial match, and continue reading the next letter (expecting to see a T next).
-By remember these partials matches, we only ever need to read each letter in the Customer's Genome once.
+By remember these partials matches, we only ever need to read each letter in Customer's Genome once.

 Your goal is to construct a "state machine" to do this.
 The state machine will have a number of states equal to the number base pairs in the sequence.
 Each state will point to a previous state if the next base in the given sequence is not found.